Long March 9: 2023

-During a presentation at the Nanjing University of Science and Technology in March 2023, Long Lehao presented yet another modification to the plans.
-The reusable first stage is now powered by 30 200-tonnes-thrust rocket engines burning methane and liquid oxygen, while the expendable second stage uses 2 engines of the same type.
-The third stage is optional and uses a single 120-tonnes thrust liquid hydrogen/liquid oxygen staged combustion engine named the YF-91.
-Long term plans exists to make the 2nd stage reusable as well.
+During a presentation at the Nanjing University of Science and Technology in March 2023, Long Lehao presented yet other modification to the plans.
+The reusable first stage is now powered by 30 200-tonne-thrust YF-215 engines burning methane and liquid oxygen, while the expendable second stage uses 2 engines of the same type.
+The third stage is optional and uses a single 120-tonne-thrust liquid hydrogen/liquid oxygen staged combustion engine named the YF-91.
+Long-term plans exist to make the 2nd stage reusable as well.

+In April 2023 a new presentation by CALT showed the 3rd stage as powered by 4 YF-79 expander cycle liquid hydrogen/liquid oxygen engines instead, each of 25-tonnes of thrust.
+Another presentation on the same month shows a planned fully reusable, 2-stage version of the Long March 9 to be developed during the 2040s, in a configuration similar to the SpaceX Starship.